 - Creating and sustaining high-performance teams

-- Promoting diversity, inclusion, and equity in the organization
+- Promoting diversity, equity, and inclusion in your organization

 - Innovative budgeting and funding models

-- Aligning governance models and processes with the institutional mission
+- Aligning governance models and processes with institutional mission

 - Succession planning

 - Cross-organizational/cross-institutional professional networks

 - Unconventional leadership